ricsam/richie-rpc/README.md

-# RFetch
+# Richie RPC

 A TypeScript-first, type-safe API contract library for Bun with Zod validation.

 ## Overview

-RFetch is a monorepo containing 4 packages that work together to provide end-to-end type safety for your API:
+Richie RPC is a monorepo containing 4 packages that work together to provide end-to-end type safety for your API:

-1. **@rfetch/core** - Define API contracts with Zod schemas
+1. **@richie-rpc/core** - Define API contracts with Zod schemas
-2. **@rfetch/server** - Implement servers with automatic validation
+2. **@richie-rpc/server** - Implement servers with automatic validation
-3. **@rfetch/openapi** - Generate OpenAPI specs from contracts
+3. **@richie-rpc/openapi** - Generate OpenAPI specs from contracts
-4. **@rfetch/client** - Make type-safe API calls with fetch
+4. **@richie-rpc/client** - Make type-safe API calls with fetch

 ## Features